 One teaspoon of pink salt?
 That’s around 2,000 mg of sodium.
 That’s basically your entire daily limit before you’ve even touched lunch.

-If You’re in One of These Categories… Press Pause
+If You’re in One of These Categories, Pause First

 You might want to skip or seriously modify this drink if: